TosbackCgusBridge-Bot/CGUs-versions/Freefilefillableforms/Terms of Service.md

 *   Help &.
 Resources
 *   for Tax Pros

-Like - Click this link to Add this page to your bookmarks Share - Click this link to Share this page through email or social media Print - Click this link to Print this page Free File Fillable Forms Opens Jan 20, 2015
+Like - Click this link to Add this page to your bookmarks Share - Click this link to Share this page through email or social media Print - Click this link to Print this page Free File Fillable Forms is Now Closed The program operates every year from January through October 15

-Come back on **Jan.
-20, 2015** at 10 a.m.
-Eastern Time to file your 2014 federal tax return.
+**After October 20, each year:**

+*   Every account is erased from the server
+*   It is not possible to access any account or return information
+*   It is not possible to print a return from an account you had created

-When Free File Fillable Forms opens on January 20, 2015, make sure you create a new account to file your 2014 federal tax return.
-You cannot access your prior tax return information (tax years 2013 and earlier).
+**You cannot access your prior tax return information (tax years 2014 and earlier).**

 Information regarding prior year tax returns using Free File Fillable Forms: